Active Sampling for Accelerated MRI with Low-Rank Tensors: Numerical results

 \section{Numerical results}

-In this section, we validate our active sampling methods on a low-rank tensor-format MRI data set.
+In this section, we validate our active sampling methods on a low-rank tensor-format brain data set with the size $256 \times 256 \times 256$.
 Our codes are implemented in MATLAB and run on a computer with 2.3GHz CPU and 16GB memory.

-\textbf{Data set.} We use a 3D-spatial MRI data\footnote{Available at http://www.cse.yorku.ca/~mridataset/} to demonstrate the proposed active tensor completion model.
-This data set has some cardiac MR images acquired from 33 subjects.
-The sequence of each subject consists of 20 time frames and 8-15 slices along the third spatial axis~\cite{andreopoulos2008efficient}.
-We select one frame of one subject with size $256 \times 256 \times 10$ for validation here.
+{\bf Baselines for Comparisons.} We reconstruct the tensor-structured data via adopting the proposed active learning methods, a matrix-coherence-based adaptive tensor sampling method (denoted as Ada\_Coh)~\cite{krishnamurthy2013low}, and a random sampling method.
+In Ada\_Coh~\cite{krishnamurthy2013low}, the sampling is driven by the coherence of one mode matricization of a tensor.
+Our Method 2 (Lev) can be seen as its generalization via taking consideration of the interactions among different modes.

-\textbf{Sampling Patterns.} In each spatial slice, we initialize the sampling as a fully Cartesian sampled central region plus randomly Cartesian sampled non-central regions.
-In this case, the newly added samples should be a fiber in the $k$-space, which is obtained via fixing all but one index of the tensor.
+\textbf{Sampling Patterns.} In this example, the $k$-space data is scanned continuously as a fiber in the Cartesian coordinate.
+In each spatial slice, we initialize with a fully sampled center and randomly sampled non-central regions.
+The sample pattern of the candidate samples is a fiber in the $k$-space, which is obtained via fixing all but one index of the tensor.

 \textbf{Evaluation metrics.} Our methods sample and predict $k$-space data, and the final reconstruction needs to be visualized in the image space.
 Therefore, we choose the evaluation metrics from both spaces.
-In the $k$-space, the accuracy is measured by the relative mean square error evaluated over the fully-sampled $k$-space data, denoted as $k$-test.
-In the image space, we use the signal to error ratio (SER) and peak signal to noise ratio (PSNR) as our metrics:
+In the $k$-space, the accuracy is measured by the relative mean square error evaluated over the fully-sampled $k$-space data (denoted as $k$-test).
+In the image space, we use the signal to error ratio (SER) and peak signal to noise ratio (PSNR) as our metrics.